Is the executor responsible for paying off credit card debt?

-Answer: You misunderstood.
-An executor can be held personally responsible for mistakes made in settling an estate.
-But if you follow the procedures laid out by your state’s probate court, you shouldn’t have a problem.
+If you follow the procedures laid out by your state’s probate court, you shouldn’t have a problem.

-If there isn’t any money left to pay creditors, on the other hand, you simply inform them of that fact and they have to write off the balance as bad debt.You aren’t personally responsible for paying your mother’s debts, unless you cosigned on a loan or are a joint account holder on a credit card.
+If there isn’t any money left to pay creditors, on the other hand, you simply inform them of that fact and they have to write off the balance as bad debt.
+As an executor, you aren’t personally responsible for paying the deceased debts, unless you cosigned on a loan or are a joint account holder on a credit card.

 Where you might run into trouble is if you ignore your state’s laws, sell the car and pocket the difference or distribute it to other heirs.
 You also run into trouble by paying one creditor ahead of another in violation of state law.
 Because you can be held personally responsible for mistakes made in settling the estate, it would be smart to get an attorney’s help.